Fishing line is often used for a variety of purposes when it comes to archery and bow hunting. It is strong, durable, and relatively inexpensive.

 While many people do use fishing line for their bow string, there are several potential drawbacks to doing so.

-Fishing line may be strong enough to handle the tension of the bowstring, however it is often too stretchy or too slippery to work effectively.
-This can cause the bowstring to slip out of place during use, reducing accuracy and potentially leading to injury.
-Additionally, the thin diameter of fishing line may not be thick enough for use in some bows, which could lead to the line snapping under tension.
+Although fishing line may have enough strength to withstand the pressure of a bowstring, it is often too elastic or slippery to function well.
+This can result in the bowstring slipping, causing decreased accuracy and a possible risk of injury.
+Furthermore, the thin thickness of fishing line may not be suitable for all bows, potentially causing it to break when under tension.

 Advantages: